StefanT12/TINDYRWEB/Tindyr/DatabaseSetupREADME.txt

 cd Persistence //gets you in the Persistence project folder

-dotnet ef migrations add [whatev] -s ..\Tindyr\Tindyr.csproj --context TindyrDbContext //adds a migration in the Persistence project for TindyrDbContext dotnet ef database update -s ..\Tindyr\Tindyr.csproj --context TindyrDbContext//runs the migration from Persistence into Tindyr project, thus updating/creating all tables needed for TindyrDbContext
+dotnet ef migrations add TindyrDbTestReady -s ..\Tindyr\Tindyr.csproj --context TindyrDbContext //adds a migration in the Persistence project for TindyrDbContext dotnet ef database update -s ..\Tindyr\Tindyr.csproj --context TindyrDbContext//runs the migration from Persistence into Tindyr project, thus updating/creating all tables needed for TindyrDbContext

 do the same for AppChat